 Proceed to Belgrade.
-On the way to Belgrade, visit the Honey Museum.
+On the way to Belgrade, visit the Honey Museum (entrance fee included).
 The capital of Serbia is situated on the mouth of the river Sava and Danube.

-Visit of the Military Museum in Kalemegdan established back in 1878 ensues.
+Visit of the Military Museum in Kalemegdan established back in 1878 ensues (entrance fee included).
 The Museum collects, studies and exhibits various objects for military purposes such as arms, uniforms, flags of war, war documentation and logs as well as works of art with a war theme.
 Surrounded by the city walls and the city's largest park Kalemegdan, the Museum is considered to be one of the symbols of the Belgrade fortress.
-In the evening you will visit one of the famous restaurants in Belgrade in Skadarlija (accompanied by live music), a bohemian city quarter in central Belgrade.
-Dinner (drinks are not included).
-Overnight at the hotel in Belgrade.
+In the evening you will have dinner at one of the famous restaurants in Belgrade in Skadarlija (accompanied by live music), a bohemian city quarter in central Belgrade.
+Drinks are not included.
+Overnight at a hotel in Belgrade.

-After breakfast, travel to Kruševac which was founded in the late 14th century as the capital city of Prince Lazar's Serbia.
-Soon it became its military, cultural and economic centre of the country.
-Visit Monastery Ljuboština before arrival to Vrnjačka Banja, the famous spa in Serbia.
+Continutinuation of the drive to Vrnjačka Banja.
 Vrnjačka Banja has many hot springs with temperatures measuring exactly that of the human body.
 At its hot mineral springs the Romans built the health resort Aquae Orcinae, visited both by legionnaires and aristocracy.
 The remains of antique pools and thermal waters are preserved to this day.
 After check-in at the hotel, time at leisure.
-Dinner and overnight at the hotel in Vrnjačka Banja.
+Overnight at a hotel in Vrnjačka Banja.

 Breakfast and departure for Skopje, the capital of North Macedonia.
 On the way to Skopje visit of the Monastery Žiča founded by the Serbian King Stefan („the First-Crowned“) at the beginning of the 13th century and Monastery Studenica founded by Stefan Nemanja (who was ordained in that monastery choosing the name Simeon) which is considered to be the crowning achievement of medieval culture and art in Serbia.
 The trip continues further through the river Ibar valley and the famous Kosovo Polje to Skopje.
-Dinner and overnight at the hotel in Skopje.
+Overnight at a hotel in Skopje.

 Breakfast and sightseeing in Skopje.
 The Vardar River divides the city into two parts: Slavic and Ottoman.
 Both parts are rich in monuments to be visited: The Stone Bridge, Daut-Pašin Amam (Turkish bath), Feudal Tower, Isa-bey's Mosque, Mustafa-Paša Mosque, Old Skopje Bazaar, Skopsko Kale Fortress, St.Nikita Monastery, St.Spas Church.
 Whether exploring the many museums, browsing the shops of the old Turkish bazaar or hanging out in a café sipping a macchiato, Skopje will reward the curious in spades.

-Proceed to Tetovo and further to Ohrid.
+Proceed to to Ohrid.
 Rightfully referred to as the „Jerusalem of the Balkans“, Ohrid abounds in churches, the walls decorated with wonderful frescoes dating back from 11th, 13th, 14th and 19th centuries.
 Lying on the shore of the lake with the same name, it is the oldest centre not only for Macedonian culture but for all Slavic nations as well.
 Settlements around Ohrid, churches along the Ohrid Lake and springs of river Crni Drim complement the magical beauty and attractiveness of Ohrid.
-Dinner and overnight at the hotel in Ohrid.
+Overnight at a hotel in Ohrid.

-After breakfast sightseeing of Ohrid and Lake Ohrid.
+After breakfast sightseeing of Ohrid and Lake Ohrid (entrance fees are not included).
 Lake Ohrid is one of the oldest lakes in the world, almost certainly the oldest in Europe, and the deepest too.
 Not surprisingly, it has a rich history and is a UNESCO World Heritage site, along with the jewel that is Ohrid town.
 Here you will find churches galore (it is believed that Ohrid once had 365, one for every day of the year) as well as a medieval fortress, a Roman theatre, Ottoman architecture and fine cobbled streets.
 There is the imposing Samoil's Fortress, the Amphitheater, Gallery of Icons.

 After sightseeing proceed towards Albanian border and continue to Tirana following the steps of Kara Ben Nemsis.
 Tirana, the capital of Albania, is known for its colourful Ottoman-, Fascist- and Soviet-era architecture.
 Pastel buildings surround the city's focal point, Skanderbeg Square, which is named for its equestrian statue of a national hero.
 On the square's north end is the modernist National History Museum, covering prehistoric times through Communist rule and the anti-Communist uprisings of the 1990s.
-Dinner and overnight at the hotel in Tirana.
+Overnight at a hotel in Tirana.

 After breakfast, a city tour of Dubrovnik, the Pearl of the Adriatic.
 The walls of Dubrovnik girdle a perfectly preserved complex of public, private, sacral and defensive buildings representing all periods of the city's history, beginning with its founding in the 7th century.
 Famous are the city's main promenade Stradun, the Rector's Palace, the church of St. Blaise, the Cathedral, three large monasteries and the City Hall.
 The Republic of Dubrovnik was the centre of a separate political and territorial entity, and was proud of its culture, its achievements in commerce and especially of its freedom, preserved down so many tempestuous centuries.
 In the afternoon visit Cavtat and the native house of Vlaho Bukovac, the great Croatian painter.
-Dinner and overnight at the hotel on the Dubrovnik Riviera.
+Overnight at a hotel in Dubrovnik.